aniketmaurya/Agents/README.md

 </details>

-> **Tip:** `AIDoot` also supports the Cohere API for tool use and function calling.
+> **Tip:** `AgentForce` also supports the Cohere API for tool use and function calling.
 Check out the reproducible notebook [here](https://github.com/aniketmaurya/agents/blob/main/examples/cohere.ipynb).

 ---